FENCE: Feasible Evasion Attacks on Neural Networks in Constrained Environments: Introduction

-We demonstrate that \system\ can successfully evade the DNNs in both applications with minimum effort.
-For instance, by inserting 12 network connections an attacker can change the classification prediction from \mal\ to \ben\ in the first application.
-We perform detailed evaluation to demonstrate that our attacks perform better than several baselines and existing attacks, and to compare two optimization objectives in our \system\ framework.
-We also study the impact of data imbalance to the classifier robustness and show that models trained on datasets with higher imbalance, as is common in security applications, are more vulnerable.
+We demonstrate that \system\ can successfully evade the DNNs trained for two cyber security applications: a malicious network traffic classifier using the CTU-13 botnet dataset~\cite{Garca2014AnEC}, and a malicious domain classifier using the MADE system~\cite{oprea2018made}.
+In both settings, \system\ generates feasible adversarial examples with small modification of the original testing sample.
+For instance, by adding 12 network connections and preserving the original malicious behavior, an attacker can change the classification prediction of a testing sample from \mal\ to \ben\ in the network traffic classifier.
+We perform detailed evaluation to demonstrate that our attacks perform better than several baselines and existing attacks.
+We show that the state-of-the-art Carlini-Wagner attack~\cite{Carlini17} designed for continuous domains does not respect the feature-space dependencies of our security applications.
+We compare two optimization objectives in our \system\ framework, the Projected Gradient Descent (PGD)~\cite{madry2017towards} and the Penalty method~\cite{Carlini17}, and show the advantages of the PGD optimization.
+We also study the impact of data imbalance on the classifier robustness and show that models trained on datasets with higher imbalance, as is common in security applications, are more vulnerable.

+We also consider attack models with minimum knowledge about the ML system, in which the attacker does not have information about the exact model architecture and hyperparameters.
+We test several approaches for performing the attacks through transferability from a surrogate model to the original one, using the \system\ framework.
+We observe that the evasion attacks generated for different DNN architectures transfer to the target DNN model with slightly lower success than attacking directly the target model with \system.
+Finally, we test the resilience of adversarial training using our attacks as a defensive mechanism for DNNs trained in constrained environments.